 Faith began to grin.
 “Yeah…I’m tryin’.”

-"I know," Willow replied.
-"Which is why I’m not letting them take you back.
+“I know,” Willow replied.
+“Which is why I’m not letting them take you back.
 Not now.
 Not ever.
-I destroyed the evidence years ago, a-and they’ve got nothing but hearsay now, a-and they can’t build a case on hearsay.
+I destroyed the evidence years ago, a-and they’ve got nothing but some prisoners, who are really, really not credible, a-and they can’t build a case on that.
 So just…relax, okay?
-Don’t go getting all guilt-riddley on me, ya hear me?"
+Don’t go getting all guilt-riddley on me, ya hear me?”

 Faith grinned.
 “Okay, Red, I hear ya.”